SrijanAcharya/First-repository/README.md

 # Repo1
-First reposetory of me.
+First reposetory of me.<br>
-This is readme file of BRANCH2
+This is readme file of BRANCH2.